neuralworm/bytez/README.md

 <hr>

-This module can output as either Bytes(8 bits) or Bits, as well as Kibi(base 2 - 1024) or Kilo(base 10 - 1000) values, or any combination of either.
+This module can output as either Bytes(8 bits) or Bits, as well as ibibytes(base 2 - 1024) or normal(base 10 - 1000) values, or any combination of either.

 By default, the converter will output normal Bytes as most people are used to (hard drive manufacturers advertsie their storage amounts in this manner.)